FelixNoessler/manuscript_turing_patterns/README.md

 ## Julia scripts

-The [`julia_scripts/run.jl`](julia_scripts/run.jl) file can be used to recreate the figures 2, S2, S6, S7, S8, S10, and S11 of the manuscript.
+The [`julia_scripts/run.jl`](julia_scripts/run.jl) file can be used to recreate the figures 3, S6, S7 and S8  of the manuscript.
 This script calls several smaller scripts to run simulations and create the figures.
 All information how to run the code can be found inside the header of the [`julia_scripts/run.jl`](julia_scripts/run.jl) file.

 Main author: Felix Nößler

 ## Python Jupyter notebook

-The [`supporting_figures.ipynb`](supporting_figures.ipynb) contains the Python code to recreate the figures 1D, 3, S3, S4, S5, and S9.
+The [`supporting_figures.ipynb`](supporting_figures.ipynb) contains the Python code to recreate all other figures.

 Main author: Christian Guill